 Magazine Questions Body Shop’s Image

-MINNEAPOLIS (AP) _ In an article that caused a furor long before its publication, a magazine has accused the Body Shop of trying to sell moldy eye gel, fabricating the exotic origins of some toiletries and other lapses.
+MINNEAPOLIS (AP) _ In an article that has caused a furor long before its publication, a magazine has accused the Body Shop of trying to sell moldy eye gel, fabricating the exotic origins of some toiletries and other lapses.

 The article by free-lancer Jon Entine says that company founder Anita Roddick’s first business partner, cosmetologist Mark Constantine, and Janis Raven, a public relations expert, say the company made up stories about its products: cocoa butter inspired by Hawaiian natives, peppermint foot lotion mixed on request of the London Marathon, among others.